amaggiulli/QLNet/README.md

 As soon as the fix is complete, it will be merged into both master and develop , and master will be tagged with an updated version number.

+## Acknowledgements

+Thanks to all Quantlib creators and contributors.
+Thanks to all QLNet contributors.
+Special thanks to JetBrains for their support of open source projects , QLNet make extensive use of Resharper.